tropars/tropars.github.io/_pages/internship2.md

-## Improving the carbon footprint of reliable storage in datacenters

-### Tl;dr

-* 2 to 6 months internship position at Univ.
-Grenoble Alpes (LIG laboratory)
-* M1 or M2 internship
-* Topic: Carbon footprint of reliable storage techniques in datacenters
-* Goal: Estimate the carbon footprint of different software techniques used to store data reliably

-### Context
+## Carbon footprint of erasure coding for storing data on SSDs

-In the context of global warming, reducing the carbon emissions of computer infrastructures is a top priority.
-Datacenters are responsible for a large fraction of the carbon emissions of IT.
+In the context of global warming, reducing the carbon emissions of computer systems is a top priority.
+Data centers are responsible for a large fraction of the carbon emissions of IT.

-To reduce the carbon footprint of datacenters, actions at multiple levels need to be taken.
-The way of managing and using the hardware should change [1].
-However, efforts made only at the hardware level will not be enough to solve the challenges we are facing: software design needs to be made carbon aware [2].
-A good example that illustrates the challenges we are facing is reliability and storage.
-To ensure the availability of data in the Cloud despite crashes, data are replicated on different storage devices.
-Encoding techniques can also be used as a means to reduce the storage capacity used for fault tolerance [3].
-These techniques have different advantages and drawbacks but have not yet been analyzed from the point of view carbon footprint.
-From this point of view it is difficult to identify a priori a solution that is better than the others: Some solutions use more storage space and less computing resources, while it is the opposite for others, and it is difficult to know what is best.
+Storage is a significant contributor to the carbon footprint of data centers [1].
+To ensured that data remains available despite crashes RAID techniques are widely used [2].
+Replicating data in multiple devises has a cost that can be reduced by using erasure codes [3] with technique such as RAID 5 or Raid 6.
+However, when considering as main objective the reduction of the carbon footprint of storage, it is unclear whether coding techniques are beneficial: It reduces the storage space but increases the CPU usage.

-Considering the reliable storage of data in datacenters, the goal of this internship is to analyze the carbon footprint of different approaches and, if possible, to propose a new approach that would reduce the carbon emissions.
+The goal of this internship is to study under which conditions erasure coding techniques can be beneficial to reduce the carbon footprint of storage when storing data on SSDs.

 ### Mission

 The intern will be in charge of the following tasks:

-- Studying recent publications and collecting information about the carbon footprint of current storage systems.
+- Studying recent publications and collecting information about erasure coding techniques for SSDs.

-- Running experimental campaigns on our large-scale private Cloud platform, to analyze the energy/performance trade-off provided by different software solutions for the reliable storage of data.
+- Running experimental campaigns on our large-scale private Cloud platform, to analyze the energy/performance trade-off provided by different erasure coding techniques.
+Our platform is instrumented to be able to measure precisely the energy consumed by storage devices.

-- Analyzing the results to propose a strategy to reduce the carbon footprint of reliable storage approaches
+- Analyzing the results to provide recommendations about how to minimize the carbon footprint of reliable storage.

 ### References

-[1] Tomlinson, Amanda, and George Porter.
-"Something Old, Something New: Extending the Life of CPUs in Datacenters."

-[2] Anderson, Thomas, et al. "Treehouse: A Case For Carbon-Aware Datacenter Software." arXiv preprint arXiv:2201.02120 (2022).
+[1] S. McAllister et al., *A call for research on storage emissions*.
+In Proceedings of the 3rd Workshop on Sustainable Computer Systems (HotCarbon), 2024.

-[3] Kim, Athlur, et al. "Morph: Efficient File-Lifetime Redundancy Management for Cluster File Systems" (2024)
+[2] A. Kim et al. *Morph: Efficient File-Lifetime Redundancy Management for Cluster File Systems*.
+Proceedings of the ACM SIGOPS 30th Symposium on Operating Systems Principles.
+2024.

+[3] Z. Li et al. *Flash-oriented Coded Storage: Research Status and Future Directions*.
+ACM Transactions on Storage (2024).

 ### Location